sinetja/jauter/README.rst

     .ANY      ("/form_or_create" MyFormOrCreate.class)  // This will match any method
     .notFound (My404NotFound.class);

-The router only cares about the path, not HTTP method.
-You should create a router for each HTTP method.

-Jauter ignores slashes at both ends, so these are the same:
+Jauter ignores slashes at both ends, these are the same:

 ::